Summer

 We have been using different forces such as pushing painted bubble warp onto paper to create patterns on our starfish.
 Dropping Lego from a height to observe gravity pulling it down.
 We have stretched, twisted and pulled playdough to make an ocean scene, showing how applied force can change its appearance.
 We have been wrapping wool around some fish templates, pulling it tight as we go.

-We have worked out that objects can not move on their own and have watched a car roll down a ramp due to gravity, and pushed a ball to our friends using our pushing force.
+We have worked out that objects can not move on their own and have watched a car roll down a ramp due to gravity and pushed a ball to our friends using our pushing force.

 Week2